spacelift-io/terraform-azure-spacelift-workerpool/README.md

 }
 ```

+## Debugging

+The workers VM instances are designed to reboot when the launcher process exits by default.
+This allows them to recover from certain types of errors and reconnect to Spacelift.

+However this can cause a crash-loop situation, for example if there is some kind of configuration error that prevents the launcher connecting to Spacelift correctly.
+When this happens, it can be difficult to connect to the VM to investigate the problem.

+Because of this, the module supports a `process_exit_behavior` variable that can be set to one of the following values:

+- `Reboot` - causes the instance to restart (the default behavior).
+- `Shutdown` - causes the instance to shutdown.
+- `None` - takes no action, allowing you to connect to the instance and investigate issues.

 ## Accepting Terms

 Before you can use our Marketplace image, you need to accept the terms and conditions for the